 At the first Eucharist and in those of the early Church, it was necessary to break the loaves or cakes of bread so that they could be distributed for Communion.
 For many this breaking of bread (the Fraction) has a special meaning: it has become a reminder of the breaking of our Lord's body on the Cross, which is subsequently why there is a moment of silence after the breaking of the bread.
 To further symbolize this event, the celebrants breaks the bread saying "Alleluia, Christ our Passover is sacrificed for us," to which the people respond: "Therefore let us keep the feast.
 Alleluia."

 The gifts we gave at the offertory, the bread and the wine, are now returned to us.
 But because God has accepted them and used them for His purpose, they are changed.
 They are now for us the Body and Blood of Christ—His Real Presence—His Life, Power, and Love.

-Thus, we believe in the Real Presence of Christ in Holy Communion.
+Thus, we believe in the Real Presence of Christ in The Sacrament.
 All Christians baptized in water from Trinitarian traditions are welcome to share with us in this sacred meal.
 Our custom is to stand at the altar and receive bread in the hand and wine from a common cup.

 If you are not baptized but wish to receive a blessing from the priest, please come forward and cross your arms over your chest.

 We say a prayer of thanks as we go out into the world to do the work that God has called us to do.

 We are sent on our way with God's blessing today and always.
 Thanks be to God!